mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 Please follow the instructions for setting up and using the new Agent Collection, which includes the NVidia Agent Machine, before proceeding to the following scenario.

-## Setting Up and Running a Multi-Agent Collection
+### Scenario 3: Setting Up and Running a Multi-Agent Collection

 This scenario enhances the previous one.
 In this scenario, you will add two more Agent Machines running edgeEngine to the mimik Service Mesh.
 Each machine will run the `mILM` microservice.
 Also, each machine will have an LLM loaded directly on it.
 The model is the same one configured and used on the single Agent Machine in the previous scenario.